jonathanbossenger/block-theme-course/module-01/03-Review-Template-Parts.md

 ### Further Reading

 You can read more about the [block theme template parts](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/) in the Theme Handbook.
-[In this article](https://make.wordpress.org/core/2023/07/13/core-editor-improvement-advancing-the-power-of-patterns), you can learn more about the improvement made to the Site Editor in release 6.3 when reusable blocks became synced patterns.
+[In this article](https://make.wordpress.org/core/2023/07/13/core-editor-improvement-advancing-the-power-of-patterns), you can learn more about the improvement made to the Site Editor in WordPress 6.3 when reusable blocks became synced patterns.
 Furthermore, you can learn more in the article about [patterns, template parts, and synced patterns](https://wordpress.org/documentation/article/comparing-patterns-template-parts-and-reusable-blocks).

 Now that we've covered creating and editing templates and template parts in the Editor, let's look at the options for exporting them to theme files.